Peer influence breaks ergodicity in an opinion dynamics model with external information: High-Sensitivity Regime (Low Noise Limit)

 The obtained results can be extended to cases where the dynamics is implemented on a network.
 We first analyse the Erd\H{o}s–Rényi network~\cite{erdos1960evolution}, which approximates the well-mixed population scenario~\cite{evdynamics}.
 When applied to stochastic block models~\cite{holland1983stochastic} (networks with modular community structure) we observe the same qualitative behaviour as in the Erd\H{o}s–Rényi case, provided that two or more communities are present.
 We then extend our analysis to the Barabási–Albert model~\cite{barabasi1999emergence}, a scale-free network with heterogeneous degree distributions arising from preferential attachment.

-Across all three network types, we observe the same distinctive behaviour: an oscillatory phase for $\gamma < \gamma^*$ and an absorbing phase for $\gamma > \gamma^*$, with a critical value $\gamma^* \simeq 0.7$ in the memory-less case and a lower value in the memory-based one.
+Across all three network types, we observe the same distinctive behaviour: an oscillatory phase for values of the social influence parameter $\gamma < \gamma^*$ and an absorbing phase for $\gamma > \gamma^*$, with a critical value $\gamma^* \simeq 0.7$ in the memory-less case and a lower value in the memory-based one.
 Remarkably, the phase transition occurs at the same critical point as in the well-mixed scenario, indicating that the emergence of this sharp transition is robust to the underlying network topology.
+Our findings align with those of previous studies exploring noisy voter models on networks~\cite{carro2016noisy}.
+In addition, our focus on the onset of ergodicity breaking across topologies introduces a further analytical layer, allowing for comparisons between memory-based and memory-less regimes.

 Results for the Erd\H{o}s–Rényi are shown in Fig.~\ref{fig:networks} as representative of the network-based scenarios.